Entrance to the U.S. Embassy in Oslo, designed by Eero Saarinen in 1959. US Department of State, Image courtesy of the National Archives

 Presenters

-Eeva-Liisa Pelkonen, Assistant Dean at Yale School of Architecture and author of Eero Saarinen: Shaping the Future
+Eeva-Liisa Pelkonen, Professor at Yale School of Architecture, and author of Eero Saarinen: Shaping the Future

-David Peterson, author of U.S. Embassies of the Cold War: The Architecture of Democracy, Diplomacy and Defense
+David Peterson, Founder and President of the Onera Foundation, and author of US Embassies of the Cold War: The Architecture of Democracy, Diplomacy, and Defense